 More and more consumers are saying that sustainability is something they consider when shopping.
 Over 65% of consumers are willing to spend more on products from businesses that are committed to environmental and social causes.
 This is an opportunity to attract new, like-minded, and potentially lifelong customers.

-The second Sunday in May is a day for showing our moms how much we appreciate them and their selfless acts of love, from hemming our curtains to baking our favourite blueberry muffins, and everything in between.
+Mother’s Day is dedicated to showing our moms how much we appreciate them and their selfless acts of love, from hemming our curtains to baking our favourite blueberry muffins, and everything in between.

 Canadian shoppers spend an average of $76 on Mother’s Day gifts.
 With most shopping done immediately before the holiday, it’s important to keep deals going right up to the big date.
-Additionally, shoppers could be more willing to splurge on next-day delivery if they see a good deal on the initial product purchase.
+Additionally, shoppers could be more willing to splurge on next-day delivery if they see a good deal and they’re in a pinch.

 Your sale might just be the saving grace for that procrastinating child or spouse.